-The problem has become so acute that the government has set up the post of Small Business Commissioner to tackle this very matter.
+The problem has become so acute that the government has a post of Small Business Commissioner to tackle this very matter.
 Overdue debts force SMEs to delay settling their own bills because they don't have the cash on deposit to pay up.
-It can lead to a drying up of the cash flow which means entrepreneurs don't obtain the cash they need, when they need it, to fund vital investment to expand their business.
+It leads to a drying up of cash flow meaning owner managers can't access the funds they need to invest and expand their business.

 How to prevent late payments?

 1. Use credit reports to understand if potential new customers can pay

 2. Set up payment terms specific to each customer

 3. Encourage payment using direct debit or standing order

 4. Issue invoices promptly stating price and work delivered

 5. Identify invoices raised and those that are soon to be overdue

 According to research conducted by Bacs Payment Schemes Limited, 47% of SMEs surveyed are paid late by their customers on a regular basis.
 Worryingly the average small business is owed £32,185 in late payments!
 That's bad for the economy equating to £26.3bn across the UK.

 The research also revealed that this resulted in a third of SMEs struggling to pay business bills including energy, rents and rates.
 Around 12% battling to pay their workforce on time.
 Consequently 29% end up using their overdraft facilities and 19% salary sacrifice at director level to make up for any cash flow shortages.